vsajip/sarge/docs/tutorial.rst

     >>> p = run('cat|cat', input='foo')
     foo>>>

 You can pass a string, bytes or a file-like object of bytes.
-If it's not already, what you pass in is converted to a file-like object of bytes, which is sent to the child process' ``stdin`` stream in a separate thread.
+If it's a string or bytes, what you pass in is converted to a file-like object of bytes, which is sent to the child process' ``stdin`` stream in a separate thread.

+You can also pass in special values like ``subprocess.PIPE`` -- these are passed to the ``subprocess`` layer as-is.

 Chaining commands conditionally
 -------------------------------